Dhirajpt1234/Dhirajpt1234/README.md

 - 👨‍💻 All of my projects are available at [https://dhirajpt1234.github.io/](https://dhirajpt1234.github.io/) -->

-- 💬 Ask me about **MERN, competitive programming and for engineering jokes..**
+- 💬 Ask me about **MERN, competitive programming and engineering jokes..**

 - 📫 How to reach me **dpthorat85@gmail.com**